ea-q-le/manheimcrawler/README.md

 - Add logic to eliminate certain keywords from announcements.
   Current logic does not have elimination clause, only inclusion.

-> Establish a database
+> Database Enhancements

 - Logic to implement:
   - Before analyzing the CR of a vehicle, determine whether the vehicle is already in the DB (i.e. it has been analyzed before), if yes, then ignore it, else, analyze the vehicle and add it to the DB.
-  - Fetch the information on stored vehicles upon request.
+- Database maintenance > the following need to be considered before each run in order to maintenance the health and size of the DB:
+  - Removing vehicles `run_date` of which is older than 7 days from today
+  - Removing vehicles that are not `available` more than 3 days from today
+  - Creating additional tables to and storing commonly queried data there for lookups instead of loading a single `vehicles` table

 > Advanced features

 - Ability to fetch MMR information
 - Ability to place proxy bid(s)
+- Additional thought needs to be given into potentially removing data analysis logic into **another independent service**.

 ---